WAY WITH WORDS

 1.2 “Contracted Processor” means the Company or a Sub-processor.

 1.3 “Controller” means a natural or legal person, public authority, agency or other body which determines the purposes and means of the Processing of Personal Data and, to the extent that Processing is done in terms of the Protection of Personal Information Act, 2013 (POPIA), includes a “Responsible Party” as defined herein.

-1.5 “Data Subject” means, in relation to the GDPR, the identified or identifiable natural person to whom Personal Data relates and, in relation to the data protection or privacy laws of any country outside of the EU, where applicable, an identified or identifiable natural or juristic person, to whom Personal Data relates.
+1.5 “Data Subject” means the identified or identifiable natural person to whom Personal Data relates and, where required in terms of specific Data Protection Law, includes an identified or identifiable natural or juristic person to whom Personal Data relates.

 1.6 “EU Model Clauses” means the standard contractual clauses for Processors as approved by the European Commission pursuant to Decision C (2010) 593, as they may be amended or replaced from time to time.

 1.7 “GDPR” means Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the Processing of Personal Data and on the free movement of such data (General Data Protection Regulation).

 1.8 “Operator” has the meaning assigned to it in the Protection of Personal Information Act, 2013 (POPIA).

 1.9 “Personal Data” means any information relating to a Data Subject and, to the extent that Processing is done in terms of the Protection of Personal Information Act, 2013 (POPIA), includes “Personal Information” as defined herein.